jenkinsci/kiuwan-plugin/README.md

 Jenkins Kiuwan plugin
 ===============

-Run a Kiuwan static analysis of your code as part of your continous integration process with Jenkins. http://wiki.jenkins-ci.org/display/JENKINS/Kiuwan+Plugin
+Run Kiuwan static analysis of your code as part of your continuous integration process with Jenkins. http://wiki.jenkins-ci.org/display/JENKINS/Kiuwan+Plugin